-In a survey of customers by Demand Centric, 82% of respondents felt more positive about a company after interacting with custom content.
 Content creation is a fantastic way to establish your company as a thought leader in your respective space, and helps drive leads to you as they look to your company for information to help with the purchase decision.
 This article will detail how to use this content tactically.

 Assets to Track

-- Case Studies.
-When maximizing our content strategy, we discuss establishing your company as a thought leader in your respective space.
-Part of this process is content creation that resonates with your audience—or at least - content we assume will resonate with our audience.
-A content marketing strategy can go south quickly if the content we create is misaligned with our target audience, but how do we find this out?
-By creating trackable links for our content, we can refer to the statistics for both a) quantity of views and b) where leads are finding our content.
+- Case studies.
+When maximizing content strategy, establish your company as a thought leader in your respective space.
+Part of this process is content creation that resonates with your audience—or, at least, content you assume will resonate with our audience.
+A content marketing strategy can falter if the content you create is misaligned with your target audience.
+You can stay informed of this by creating trackable links for your content.
+In doing so, you can refer to the statistics for both quantity of views and where leads are finding your content.

 - Your website.
-This tactic is especially key if you are working with referral partners, as we ideally want to partner with organizations that help increase brand awareness for our own brand with mutual benefit.
+This tactic is especially key if you are working with referral partners, as you ideally want to partner with organizations that help increase brand awareness for your own brand with mutual benefit.
 Co-marketing blogging is a popular approach for companies with complementary services or products.
-With this approach, an author would create content that is then hosted on the counterparty's site, with a linkback to the author site.
-By using a trackable link for these linkbacks, we have improved transparency into how many leads are funneling into our site (both anonymous or known leads) based on the referral partner content.
+With this approach, an author would create content that is then hosted on the counterparty's site, with a linkback to the author's site.
+By using a trackable link for these linkbacks, you will have improved transparency into how many leads are funneling into your site (both anonymous or known leads), based on the referral partner content.

-- Order Forms, Contracts, etc. Wish you knew when a lead opened up your order form so sales could make a well timed phone call?
-By creating trackable links for these resources and enabling some simple automation, we can quickly enable our sales team to follow up with leads who are preparing to make the final decision.
+- Order forms, contracts, and the like.
+There are ways to know when a lead opens up your order form so your sales team can make a well-timed phone call.
+By creating trackable links for these resources and enabling automation, you can quickly enable your sales team to follow up with leads who are preparing to make the final decision.